igmtink/dotfiles-igmtink/.config/nvim/README.md

 ctrl + a - Select all

+gg - Go to the first line

-shift + g - Go to bottom of the line
+shift + g - Go to the last line

 :%s/(multiple line text)/(replace text) - Refactoring